 I love to write about close friends and families, and somehow social issues often turn up in my novels.
 I have a lot of difficulty being mean to my characters because I love them so much, and often have to go back during the edit and throw more stones at them.

 When I’m not writing (which isn’t very often), I like to try new things.
 I garden (with limited success), I ride vintage motocross, including swinging on a sidecar, I make hand-bound journals and of course, I read.
 I love to learn new things and have recently discovered the joys and frustrations of knitting and crocheting.
 Some of my projects can be found below.

 I’m usually extremely organised and have recently discovered the joys of bullet-journalling, but strangely enough, I was a pantser when I first started writing, not know much about what my stories were going to be about.
 These days I'm learning to plot a lot more.
 I enjoy talking about writing, and if you get me started it can be hard to shut me up.
 I’m always happy to help other writers on their journey as well.

 I love to travel and have been fortunate enough to spend time in Germany, the United Kingdom, New Zealand, Ecuador and South-East Asia.

-I live in Western Australia, not far from the beach, with my husband and my stubborn Australian bulldog, Matilda.
+I live in Western Australia, not far from the beach, with my husband.